Minimalist Baby Registry Must-Haves

-For a great nipple cream, I highly recommend the Lansinoh nipple cream or the Medela nipple cream.
+For a great nipple cream, I highly recommend the Lansinoh nipple cream or the Medela Purelan nipple cream.
 I have used both, and both are great.
 When I delivered my babies, the hospital supplied the Medela nipple cream.
-I was given the Lannsinoh nipple cream as a gift, so I used both.
+I was given the Lansinoh nipple cream as a gift, so I used both.
 Check this out if you want to know more about what the hospital supplies when you have a baby.

 Reusable Breast Milk Pads

 Keeping with the theme of creating an eco-friendly minimalist baby registry, you should add these Organic Bamboo Nursing Breast Pads to your registry.
 They come in a pack of 14 with three size varieties available.
 They won’t stick to your nipple, yet they are absorbant.
 You can wash and reuse as often as nieeded.

 Comfortable Nursing Bras

 Having the right nursing bras for breastfeeding will help make your breastfeeding experience more enjoyable.
 I want to make finding the right nursing bra easier for you than it was for me.
 I have an entire post dedicated to the most comfortable nursing bras.

 For now, I will share one of my favorite nursing bras for breastfeeding.
 One of my favorite nursing bras is the Bravado!
 Bliss Wireless Nursing Bra.
 It is super comfortable, allows easy access for breastfeeding on demand, and washes really well.